cert-manager/google-cas-issuer/README.md

 #### Inside GKE with workload identity

-One important requirement for your GKE cluster is that it must be set up to use the [workload identity](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity).
-If you want to create a cluster from scratch to test the issuer, you can do:
+[Workload identity](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity) lets you bind a Kubernetes service account to a Google Cloud service account.
+In order to take advantage of this, your GKE cluster must be set up to use it.
+If you want to create a cluster from scratch to test the issuer, you can enable it like so:

 ```sh
 gcloud container clusters create test --region us-east1 --num-nodes=1 --preemptible \